-James Liu, CEO
+James Liu, President

 Budget restrictions caused by the pandemic greatly impacted the LED market as manufacturers began to offer more cost-effective solutions in an effort to adapt to the changing environment.
 Once the outbreak is under control, we expect demand for indoor LED displays to gradually recover and eventually return to pre-pandemic sales levels.
 One segment of the market that has thrived is houses of worship.
 With congregations not meeting, church leaders are using the time to make changes to their sanctuaries before the congregations come back and installing new video walls for a more dynamic experience.

 As indoor close-view and ultra-high-resolution applications grow, Mini LED is becoming a more reachable technology and running into mass production.
 Integrated mounted devices (IMD) technology, a type of mini LED, is providing high durability, good contrast, and an affordable life-cycle cost.
 It is also leading in the field of fine-pitch LED display.